U Idioms

 - in one`s stomach

-After he had a big breakfast under his belt he was ready for work.
+After I had a big breakfast under my belt I was ready for work.

 under one`s breath

-- in a whisper, with a low voice
+- in a whisper, with a low voice, very quietly

-He was talking under his breath in the movie theater and somebody complained.
+The man was talking under his breath during the movie.

 under one`s nose